carmencchow/bellabeat_casestudy/README.md

 [6] "BMI"            "IsManualReport" "LogId"
 ```

-Each Fitbit should have a unique `id`.
+Each Fitbit user should have a unique `id`.
 Let's see if that's the case.

 ```
 activity_ids <- n_distinct(dailyActivity_merged$Id)